Wissanukhong/Build-Responsive-Real-World-Websites-with-HTML5-and-CSS3/03_heroPage/hero-page.md

     </header>
 ```

-1. Create element hearder to content the main value and background
+1. Create element header to content the main value and background
-2. Create `<div class="flex-container">` to difind container
+2. Create `<div class="flex-container">` to defind container
 3. Create element img to put the picture
 4. Create element `<h1>Hello wellcome back</h1>` to difind the text into it.